ubccr/hpc-toolset-tutorial/docs/getting_started.md

 Since you already downloaded all the images, this command will only startup the containers and services which only takes a few minutes.

-To completely start over, run the cleanup script and then startup script:
+To completely start over and re-download all images, run the cleanup script and then startup script:

 ```
 $ ./hpcts cleanup